 Individual filers should receive a partial payment if their AGI is up to $80,000, while heads of households and married couples filing jointly should receive partial payments if their AGIs are up to $120,000 and $160,000 respectively.

 With previous stimulus payments, taxpayers only received payments for dependents under age 17, but under the terms of this law, qualifying recipients will receive payments for dependents of all ages including 17-year-olds, college students, and adult dependents.
-Additionally, the government is not planning to hold back any payments for federal debts or back taxes.
+Additionally, the government is not planning to hold back any payments for federal liability or back taxes.

 Extra Unemployment Payments